ARMmbed/mbed-os-5-docs/docs/api/drivers/drivers.md

 ### Blocking nature

 For every driver, there is a required blocking API.
 Many drivers also have optional nonblocking APIs.
-The difference between blocking and nonblocking APIs lies in situations when you make a call that the program can't fulfill because there aren't enough resources available.
-In such a scenario, blocking APIs block the task and all following tasks until the resources become available.
+The difference between blocking and nonblocking APIs lies in their behavior.
+Blocking APIs block all following tasks until the current task completes.
 Nonblocking APIs, however, don't block execution.
 Instead, nonblocking APIs allow remaining tasks to continue.

 A benefit of blocking APIs is that they can make development easier.
 They allow for linear programming and straightforward debugging.